Originally published: April 2019.

 - On-premise use of Virtual machine hosting – this has generally provided a more adaptable solution, but the problem remains that the data still must be repeatedly copied to every development and test machine on every build.

 - Containers – these can simplify the process in some cases where the working database system requires a complex multi-database configuration with precise server setup requirements, but their demands on data storage are usually greater than a virtual server.

-With SQL Clone, a test call can be provisioned in a few minutes with each database being a mere fraction of their apparent size, and we can easily automate the process of deploying and reverting, customizing and deleting old clones and images safely, prior to refreshing.
+With database clones, a test call can be provisioned in a few minutes with each database being a mere fraction of their apparent size, and we can easily automate the process of deploying and reverting, customizing and deleting old clones and images safely, prior to refreshing.

 Even in the most Agile start-up, database tests need to be present even if for no better reason than the fact that the legislation for personal and financial data makes no concessions for scale.

 If test data is to be realistic in its nature and in its volume, while meeting the requirement of a rapidly reducing development cycle, the technology must be appropriate.
 To meet the increasing demands for security and data protection, a variety of approaches are required in order to provide the appropriate test data, Any development team will be wise to have all the necessary tools handy, including masking, pseudonymization and generation, so that they can produce data that meets the full range of requirements, for every type of testing or debugging that is required.

 To ensure that we meet all the requirements of testing, we must accept the importance of automated testing at all stages.
 This means that the appropriate test data must be easy to prepare.
 The test process in general must be as undemanding as possible.
 If it is a monotonous chore, it becomes tempting to deny its obvious importance in database development and skimp on its use.
 Testing, like development, must be done in parallel and requires the servers and services to allow this to happen.
 The test function deserves the resources to allow this to happen.
 Only if done properly does it become a rewarding part of the development process.